 Building Your First Plane

-The initial gear required to get flying are:
+The initial gear required to get flying is:

 - 4 Channel radio system on the 2.4Ghz band

-- 2-stroke fuel, pump and fuel tubing (talk to us about mixing your own fuel)*
+- Fuel or batteries, fuel pump, battery charger and fuel tubing (talk to us about mixing your own fuel)

 The average cost for a new setup is around $750.
 If you are considering buying second hand gear please talk to us first to make sure you aren’t wasting your money.